SarJata/LibRaX/README.md

 ### Public vs. Private Components

-*   **Public Repository (This Repo)**: Contains the Android client code.
-We believe in transparency regarding our user interface and client-side logic.
-This allows developers to inspect the app's behavior, security, and UI implementation.
+*   **Public Repository (This Repo)**: Contians the Application Package File (APK) for local execution
+*   **Private Repository (Android Source Code)**: Contains the Source Code for the APK file that can be reconstructed and Verified.
+Access shall be provided under conditions mentioned below.
-*   **Private Repository (Backend & ML)**: Contains the core machine learning pipeline, including the **FAISS** index, embedding generation models, and proprietary clustering algorithms.
+*   **Private Repository (ML)**: Contains the core machine learning pipeline, including the **FAISS** index, embedding generation models, and proprietary clustering algorithms.

 ### Why is the Backend Private?